thisoldbear/tic-tac-toe/README.md

 ## Notes / Talking Points

 I opted to tackle Options 1 and 2, as my background is predominantly React.

+After finishing 1 and 2, I had a go at Option 3.
+See **Option 3** notes below.

 ### State